reclosedev/pyautocad/docs/usage.rst

 - json

 Let's try to solve some basic task.
-We need to save text and position from all text ojbects to Excel file, and then load it back.
+We need to save text and position from all text objects to Excel file, and then load it back.

 First we need to add some objects to AutoCAD:

 .. literalinclude:: example_tables.py
    :lines: 3-10

-Now we can to iterate this objects and save them to Excel table:
+Now we can iterate this objects and save them to Excel table:

 .. literalinclude:: example_tables.py
    :lines: 12-16

-To retrieve data from file:
+After saving this data to 'data.xls' and probably changing it with some table processor software (e.g. Microsoft Office Excel) we can retrieve our data from file:

 .. literalinclude:: example_tables.py
    :lines: 18